era/elias.sh/markdown/articles/learned-indexes.typ

 This is the part that I find most interesting: "a model that predicts the position given a key inside a sorted array effectively approximates the cumulative distribution function (CDF)."
 Wikipedia defines CDF as "the cumulative distribution function of a real-valued random variable X, or just distribution function of X, evaluated at x, is the probability that X will take a value less than or equal to x".
 In other words, if the model predicts position 30 for key Y, we can jump to that position and check if Y is the key there.
 If it's not, we can check position 31; if the key there is greater than Y, then Y is nowhere to be found in our array.

+= Conclusion

+The way we formulate the question, guides our mind on possible answers.
+Rephrasing the problem may help us to come with better answers.
+In my opinion, this paper describes this well.
+If we keep asking ourselves the same question over decades, we will be pretty good and that theme, but not necessarily will we archive the best solution.
+Isn't Computer Science beautiful?